FAQs about our Service Trips

 How many community service hours do I receive?

-How can a group of volunteers build an entire water or sanitation project?
+How can a group of volunteers build an entire water or sanitation & hygiene project?

 The group doesn't do it alone.
 Our Dominican staff members (made up of engineers, project managers, handy men, and water works) lead the construction of the projects.
-The community and it's members do the majority of the work.
+The community and it's members do the majority of the work as it is a community-led project.
 That's not to say that our volunteers do not work.
-You will do anything from mixing concrete and carrying and gluing pipes to hammering together the house of a latrine or digging a trench.
+You will do everything from mixing concrete and carrying and gluing pipes to hammering together the house of a latrine or digging a trench.
 Our volunteers will work in every aspect of the project so that they will understand it better.

 How did you find your staff members?

+BLUE Missions has a second headquarter in Santiago, Dominican Republic.
+We currently employ 27 individuals (engineers, construction workers, project managers, plumbers, chauffeurs, etc.) through out the year to help us execute our projects.
 More than half of our staff comes directly from communities that we have worked in.
-They are very driven to continue to bring clean water and sanitation to more and more communities through out the Dominican Republic.
+They are driven to continue to bring clean water and sanitation to more and more communities through out the Dominican Republic.

 We recommend you ask your pediatrician or doctor if you need any specific vaccinations or boosters.
 You can also check online with the CDC guidelines for the Dominican Republic.
 If you have further questions, you may contact our partner, Dr. Kunjana Mavunda at International Travel Clinic.